Kushi (2000 film): Production

 Early reports indicated that the film would portray an illicit relationship where a young widowed mother (Mumtaz) would lust for the lover (Vijay) of her own daughter (Jyothika).
 The producer rubbished the rumors claiming that the film would be a romantic comedy.
+For the role of a mysterious man in Calcutta that appears twice in the film, Jeeva recommended Suryah after they couldn't find anyone else for the role.